Digital tools help increase access to behavioral health at a time of growing need

 - Ongoing access to resiliency tools

-When an employee calls an advocate, they can provide whole-person, proactive guidance across a broad number of health care needs, including emotional health, clinical and complex care support, and financial and benefits.
+When an employee calls an advocate, they can provide whole-person, proactive guidance across a broad number of health needs, including emotional health, clinical and complex care support, and financial and benefits.

 “Navigating the system is complicated and talking with someone who understands the complexities makes a big difference,” Rosenzweig says.
 “Virtual behavioral health care represents an opportunity to bring the care delivery model into our patients’ homes, and we’re equipped to help guide employees to our solutions with this option.”